axetrading/terraform-aws-axetrading-sftp/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS SFTP Terraform Module
+# AWS SFTP with EFS Terraform Module

 This module set up EFS with AWS Transfer Family for accessing AxeTrading server files for managed service customers.

-Connect to sftp server:
+In this way you connect to sftp server: sftp -i <path-to-private-key> <username>@<server-address>
-sftp -i path-to-private-key sftp_username@sftp_server_address

-Mounting instructions:
-sudo mount -t efs -o tls EFS_NAME:/ efs   # where EFS_NAME = ID of EFS

 ## Requirements